alphagov/govuk-design-system/src/components/language-navigation/index.md

 ### Showing language navigation in another language

-Make sure to translate:
+The code in this component contains landmark roles and hidden text to help users, including users of assistive technology.
+Make sure to translate these attributes as needed.

-- the `aria-label` (or `ariaLabel` in Nunjucks) to be in the language of the page it is on (it says “Language navigation” by default)
+`aria-label` (or `ariaLabel` in Nunjucks) is a 'landmark role' to helps users find and navigate to this component and understand what it does.
+By default it says "language navigation".
+Translate this to the language of the page it's on.

-- the hidden text behind each item (`languageDescriptionText` in Nunjucks) to be in the language of the item
+Hidden text within the link for each language option (or `languageDescriptionText` in Nunjucks) explains what the link will do.
+For example, “Change the language to English”.
+Translate these to the language you're linking to.

 ### Language navigation on dark backgrounds